Snapchat vs TikTok (Forget the Hype, Focus on What Works)

 • Snaps & Stories: Your basic disappearing photos and videos.

 • Lenses (AR Filters): Augmented reality overlays.
-Can be fun, can be brand-relevant, can be expensive to develop custom ones.
+It can be fun, brand-relevant, and expensive to develop custom ones.

 • Filters: Geographic or event-based static overlays.